ko1eda/racer/notes.md

     + Test2: Check that two concurrent requests to the same chatID creates only one new entry in our MAP
     + Test3: Check that two concurrent exits from the same chat Does not cause a race condition (writing to brokermap)

-- Stop the broker if all clients have left and remove it from the map so it doesn't stay running for no reason (needs testing)

 ## General Todo
-+ __Implement go client for connecting to the chat server__ https://stackoverflow.com/questions/32745716/i-need-to-connect-to-an-existing-websocket-server-using-go-lang
++ Possibly Implement go client for connecting to the chat server https://stackoverflow.com/questions/32745716/i-need-to-connect-to-an-existing-websocket-server-using-go-lang
 + Add os signal package to our racerd and use context with each route, this way we can gracefully shutdown the program if something happens
     + Put server on a select with a signal channel
     + If the server fails cancel parent context, if the signal is canceled cancel parent context